Regions and availability zones¶

 Using a global load balancer that is truly distributed, that is not local to a single availability zone solves this by removing traffic to the faulty availability zone entirely.
 Since it would always have an outside-in perspective it would make its decisions about sending traffic based on the same information an user would have.

-When setting up multiple copies of your application with replication between them, as is possible with availability zones in Binero cloud, a single zone should be enough to guarantee a full working service on its own.
+When setting up copies of your application with replication between them, as is possible with availability zones in Binero cloud, a single zone should be enough to guarantee a full working service on its own.

 Please contact us for more information or if you need help designing the fault tolerance that suites your application best.